smertiens/contemply/docs/source/templates/functions.rst

     Replaces all occurences of "search" in "string" with "replace".

     :param str string: A string or a string variable
-    :param str search: A string or a string variable
+    :param search: A string or a string variable or a list of strings to search for
     :param str replace: A string or a string variable
     :return: The edited string
     :rtype: str